Box Jump

 How to Perform

-4. Stand tall by fully extending the hips and knees to finish the repetition.
+5. Stand tall by fully extending hips and knees on top of box.

-5. Step down from the box one foot at a time to return to the starting position.
+6. Step down one foot at a time to starting position.

 Coaching Tips